Curious about Yale University and the requirements to get in? This guide will tell you everything you need to know.

 Yale does not interview all applicants.
 If you apply to Yale with no interview, your application will still be complete.
 However, if someone contacts you for an interview, you should take it.

-Since interviews are usually in person, typically Yale does not interview international students.
-However, this does not reflect the status of your application.
-Yale stresses that students who do not receive an interview are not at a disadvantage.
+Since interviews are usually in person, Yale doesn’t typically interview international students.
+However, Yale stresses students who don’t receive an interview aren’t at a disadvantage.

-Yale offers need-based financial aid to students worldwide to ensure that talented students can pursue quality education regardless of their socioeconomic background.
+Yale offers need-based financial aid to students worldwide to ensure all students have equal access to quality education.
 Browse Yale’s undergraduate financial aid packages to learn more.

 Write your personal statement and supplementary essays with care, as these will demonstrate who you are to the admissions committee.
 Yale wants to know who you are at your best, so showcase your strengths, talents, and potential while connecting them with Yale’s vision for future world leaders.

-Remember, Yale wants to ensure that they accept top talent in every subject.
-They are investing in you and your future as much as you invest in the university.
-So, with this mindset, put your best foot forward and excel at every step of the application process.
+Remember, Yale is investing in you and your future as much as you invest in the university.
+Now that you know how to get into Yale University, you can put your best foot forward in the application process.
 We wish you the best of luck with your future endeavors.